ZacharyGeurts/AMOURANTHRTX/README.md

 *flashing lights warning https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fmedia.giphy.com%2Fmedia%2FxKpYDDlus3GE0%2Fgiphy.gif

 I started with a fun project and refined it, so the commit count can be misleading as Zero cost security was originally my primary goal.
+Sort of.
+I have a side project with Grok where we sort of work on the absolutes of dimensional reality and I'm retired, so I figured, lets take a look with RTX lighting.
+I have a Lian-Li and the TUF Series 4070ti has been staring at me.
+It probably just boils down to 1 + 1 - 1 = 1, but I wanted the whole card.
 There was a backstory and "the main" was a pirate ship if some logging is dubious.
 See my profile picture on X @ZacharyGeurts for the real Grand Champion.